apache/helix/src/site/markdown/Concepts.md

 ### Replica

 Partitioning allows one to split the data/task into multiple subparts.
-But let\'s say the request rate each partition increases.
+But let\'s say the request rate for each partition increases.
 The common solution is to have multiple copies for each partition.
 Helix refers to the copy of a partition as a _replica_.
 Adding a replica also increases the availability of the system during failures.
-One can see this methodology employed often in Search systems.
+One can see this methodology employed often in search systems.
 The index is divided into shards, and each shard has multiple copies.

 Let\'s say you want to add one additional replica for each task.
 The IdealState can simply be changed as shown below.